m4rc1e/Libre-Caslon-Text/docs/2018-10-29-fixing-fontbakery-errors/README.md

 - [x] For starters, I get this error when I build the VF: `WARNING:fontTools.varLib:glyph agrave has incompatible masters; skipping`

+(This was easily fixed by reordering contours in `/agrave`).

+- [x] Once I deleted the "patch" files, there was trouble using ttx on the `build.sh` outputs.

+(This was fixed by simplifying the build script, and making sure my path names were all correct).

+- [x]  :fire: FAIL:</b> Checking file is named canonically.

+(Made "Regular" instance `400` weight, added " and "SemiBold" weights at `500` and `600` weights).
+This didn't do the trick.

+...after some digging, I eventually found that I was using an old version of FontBakery.
+I *think* this is because I used pip2 to update FontBakery earlier in the day, but this seems to have pulled a year-old version of FB into my py2 environment.
+In any case, this shows that I should probably just be using py3, aside from maybe with glyphsLib, which I think might be py2-only.

 Plus, I have lots of FontBakery issues to resolve.
 I'm keeping a full log of these in [Issue #2](https://github.com/thundernixon/Libre-Caslon-Text/issues/2), but here are the others high-weight issues:

 <br>